retrocausal/udacity-neighbourhood-scan/README.md

        If you do not have it pre installed, run `npm install -g bower`
  - Navigate to the path of your project folder via a browser
      - preferrably, use a webserver such as `nginx / apache`

+### Art and you across NY

+ - From the list of available locations on the panel to the left, see If you like any.
+ - If you do, expand the venue and click _view on map_
+     - You should see a marker on the map turn blue in a second or two.
+ - If there are a considerable lot of locations on the list on the panel, use the _Search box_ on the panel to narrow down the results
+     - You need to type in a string, and click on the _Funnel_ icon
+     - You can clear the filters by clicking the _Trash_ icon
+ - On the map, you can click on a _marker_ and If the app has gotten extra info from _Wikipedia_ , you should see a _read more_ link
+   - For your convenience, the marker bounces so you know which marker you have currently clicked

+**Go on, and be an art aficionado**